 Independent commissioners have the main task of encouraging the implementation of GCG principles by encouraging other members to effectively supervise and advise the directors who can add value to the company.
 (Warsono et al., 2009).
-In addition, it has a duty to resolve agency conflicts because independent commissioners can communicate shareholder goals to managers, so that the value of the company will increase (Sellah & Nita, 2019).
-The ratio of independent commissioners was established by JSX in 2004.
+In addition, it has a duty to resolve agency conflicts because independent commission 14 can communicate shareholder goals to managers, so that the value of the company will increase (Sellah & Nita, 2019).
+The ratio of independent commissioners was established by JSX it 2 2004.
 According to this regulation, a company must have an independent commissioner ratio of at least 30% of all commissioners.

-Hypothesis Development
+Hypothes2 Development

-Profitability is the company's ability to earn profits during a certain period where this ability will determine how good the company is from the investor's point of view from a financial perspective.
-Profitability growth from each period is a positive signal for investors about the company's performance.
-Signal theory states that increasing profitability in financial statements is an effort to give positive signals to investors regarding the company's performance and the growth of business prospects in the future.
-Kamal et al., (2016; Pratiwia & Pamungkas, (2020); Siti, (2021); Sucuahi & Cambarihan, (2016) concluded that ROA has a positive and significant effect on firm value.
-Thus, the first alternative hypothesis is:
+Profitability is the cor 4 any's ability to earn profits during a certain period where this ability will determine how good the company is from the investor's point of view from a financial p 22 ective.
+Profitability growth from each period is a positive signal for investors about the company's performance 4 Signal theory states that increasing profitability in financial statements is an effort to give positive signals to investors regarding the company's performance and the growth of business prospects in the future.
+Kamal et al., (2016; Pratiwia & Pamungkas, 1120); Siti, (2021); Sucuahi & Cambarihan, (2016) concluded that ROA has a positive and significant effect on firm value.
+Thus, the first alternative 18 pothesis is:

-$\mathbf{H{a,1}}$: Profitability has a positive and significant effect on firm value.
+Ha,1: Profitability has a positive and significant effect on firm value.

 Institutional share ownership is the party that monitors the company and can affect the company's performance, because it has the resources to monitor and research management activities effectively so as to prevent managers from making useless investments (Alipour, 2013).
 High institutional share ownership can influence managers' opportunistic behavior (Elmagrhi, 2016).
 Conversely, when institutional ownership is low, institutional investors easily sell their shares when the company has poor performance.
-According to the findings of Handayani et al., (2018); Jayaningrat et al., (2017); Ratnawati et al., (2018) institutional ownership has a positive and significant effect on firm value.
-As a result, the second alternative hypothesis is:

-$\mathbf{H}{a,2}$: Institutional ownership has a positive and significant impact on firm value.
+According to 12 he findings of Handayani et al., (2018); Jayaningrat et al., (2017); Ratnawati et al., (2018) institutional ownership has a positive and significant effect on firm value.
+As a result, the second alternative hypothesis is: $H{a,2}$ : Institutional ownership has a positive and significant impact on firm value.

-The board of directors is in charge of leading the company's internal control system, and having a large board of directors will increase the firm's value because the expertise and skills of large board members can boost the firm's value (Sheikh et al., 20013). neo-institutional Furthermore, the theoretical framework's efficiency perspective suggests that a large number of directors increases monitoring because the dominant CEO may find it difficult to influence all board members (Elmagrhi, 2016).
+The board of directors is in charge of leading the company's internal controls system, and having a large board of directors will increase the firm's value because the expertise and skills of large board members can boost the firm's value (Sheikh et al., 20013).
+Furthermore, the neo-institutional theoretical framework's efficiency perspective suggests that a large number of directors increases monitoring because the dominant CEO may find it difficult 3 influence all board members (Elmagrhi, 2016).
 The number of directors is the number of boards of directors in charge of controlling management performance.
 Issal et al., (2020); Munifah et al., (2022) found evidence that directors had a significant positive effect on firm value.
 In addition, empirical data on financial sector companies show that most have more than two directors and less than seven people.
-So the third alternative hypothesis is:
+So the third alternative hypot Besis is:

-$\mathbf{H}{a,3}$: The Board of Directors has a significant positive impact on firm value.
+$\dot{H}{a,3}$ : The Board of Directors has a significant positive impact on firm value.